 Bayshore Preserve Trail

-While trail improvements have yet to be made on this 74-acre property, visitors are welcome to come and enjoy views of Johns Creek and Oakland Bay while witnessing Bayshore Preserve’s transformation from golf course to nature preserve.
-Long-term plans for the preserve include an ADA accessible trail, viewing platforms, and covered structures to support environmental education programming already taking place here.
+Visitors are welcome to come and enjoy views of Johns Creek and Oakland Bay while witnessing Bayshore Preserve’s transformation from golf course to nature preserve.
+Long-term plans for the preserve include an ADA-accessible trail and viewing platforms to support environmental education programming already taking place here.

 Fishing is not allowed on the property, but Capitol Land Trust does provide access via a trail to public land for fishing at the mouth of Johns Creek – see maps on kiosk for directions.